ArnoAnsems/CatacombGL/README.md

 # Additional notes
 * The original Catacomb 3D allowed the player to reconfigure movement and action keys, but CatacombGL ignores those settings.
 Instead, CatacombGL has its own keyboard/mouse configuration, which is shared across all four games.
 * High scores achieved in Catacomb 3D are not stored in the GOG folder, to avoid file access issues.
-Instead, CatacombGL stores the high scores in \%appdata%\CatacombGL\CONFIG.C3D.
+Instead, CatacombGL stores the high scores in \%appdata%\CatacombGL\CONFIG.C3D (Windows) or ~/.config/CatacombGL/CONFIG.C3D (Linux).
 * To aid in navigating through narrow corridors, CatacombGL allows the player to slide along walls in Catacomb 3D.
 * The automap can be opened via a configurable key, with the default being the 'O' key.
 The automap can be visualized in four different styles, which is configurable via the Video menu.
 The "original" style is based on the Catacomb 3D debug automap.
 Pressing the Ctrl key in the original style automap will cycle it through several different view modes, just like in the original Catacomb 3D.
 Only locations that were visited by the player are shown on the automap.
 The automap can also be opened via a cheat code, which is F10+O in Catacomb 3D and Abyss, or Backspace+O in Armageddon and Apocalypse.
 When this cheat code is used, then all locations are shown immediately.